Table of contents

 When you are nearing the expiry date of your visa, your employer may request for proof that you can continue working lawfully.

-Many clients, after submitting and waiting for a visa application or extension, have explained the fear of losing their jobs if they are unable to produce a new visa or Home Office letter proving permission to work immediately.
+Many clients, after submitting and waiting for a UK visa application or extension, have explained the fear of losing their jobs if they are unable to produce a new Visa or Home Office letter proving permission to work immediately.

 The increased Home Office civil and criminal penalties for employers and employees who are caught to be involved with Illegal working have inevitably caused most companies to be very cautious when hiring or retaining migrant workers.

-This is reasonable grounds to worry about getting into a similar situation while you are waiting for, or in the application stages of applying for a new visa.
-Avoid this stress and any employment issues by getting assistance from QC Immigration.
+These are reasonable grounds to worry about getting into a similar situation while you are waiting for, or in the application stages of applying for a new Visa.

 Can I Work While Waiting For A Visa Application?

-In layman's terms, the immigration rules state that, as long as the switching or extension visa application is made before the current visa expires, the Applicant's current leave is extended until a decision is made.
+In simple terms, the Immigration Rules state that, as long as the switching or extension visa application is made in-time before the current visa expires, the applicant's current leave is extended until a decision is made.

-This means that you will continue to have the right to work in the UK while waiting for the decision of your visa application/ visa extension.
-Unless the decision is made to not grant you a new visa, or your application is not successfully completed, your employment situation should not be affected.
+This means that you will continue to have the same right to work in the UK, if given with your latest Visa, while waiting for the decision of your new visa application/ visa extension.
+Unless the decision is made to not grant you a new Visa, or your application is not successfully completed, your employment situation should not be affected.

 If you work while waiting for the results of your UK Visa, you risk being criminally prosecuted, as well as risking jeopardising pending/ future immigrant or visa applications.

-If you are applying for indefinite leave to remain after five years of working in the UK with valid work visas, it will be possible for you to remain and continue working in the UK as long as you have applied for ILR before your current visa expires.
+If you are applying for Indefinite Leave to Remain (ILR) after five years of working in the UK with valid Work Visas, it will be possible for you to remain and continue working in the UK as long as you have applied for ILR before your current visa expires.
 If your work visa has expired before you have applied for ILR you will no longer have the right to work in the UK.

 The Immigration Law

-This rule prevents you from being an 'overstayer', remaining in the country until a conclusion has been reached on your visa status.
-It is important to be aware that this will only apply if the application was submitted before the expiry of your current/ previous visa.
+This rule prevents you from being a 'visa overstayer', remaining in the country until a conclusion has been reached on your Visa status.
+It is important to be aware that this will only apply if the application was submitted before the expiry of your current or previous visa.

-Section 3C leave is designed to prevent anyone who makes an application to the Home Office to extend or change their leave within their designated time frame from becoming an overstayer.
-This is valid while any administrative reviews they have or they are entitled to are pending.
+Section 3C leave is designed to prevent anyone who makes an application to the Home Office to extend or change your leave within their designated time frame from becoming an overstayer.
+This is valid while any lodged Appeal or Administrative Review application you are entitled to are pending.

 Section 3C of the Immigration Act 1971 states: Continuation of leave pending variation decision